Nondominium and the True Commons

 Commons are shared artifacts or assets that should be freed from organizational context and ownership.

 Lynn evolves within another organizational context, geographically removed from Bob.
 She would like to build an irrigation system for her own garden.
 She performs an online search and finds a digital artifact that Bob created, detailing an irrigation system, a model.
 She accesses the model using her own digital environment and can now follow instructions to produce the irrigation system.
 Whenever she has questions she can message Bob, right there, on top of this Resource, similarly to how we create comments in a Google doc and tag someone in it.
 But Lynn needs to add a new feature to this device, so she develops it and appends it to the same digital artifact that Bob first created (content), including some information about her efforts (economic data).
 The new version of this digital artifact will continue to live its life as a stand-alone resource, waiting for someone else to interact with it, use it, improve it, fork it or remix it with something else.
+It does not depend on its original creator, Bob, the same way the Bitcoin Network does not depend on its mysterious creator Satoshi Nakamoto.

 Ability to represent stand-alone digital resources (a text doc for example).